hemidactylus/ubq2/README.md

 * The periodic checks on all counters are triggered by the infinite-loop script trigger_checkbeat.py which does not pass through any request and adapts in real-time to the configured frequency.
     This has to become an upstart job

+* Usage stats through a cookie- and useragent-based anon ID.